Waxing Your Skis – a Beginner’s Guide

 If you have a new ski, you can ski without waxing it.
 However, it is recommended that you do as waxing all kinds of skis only prolong their life and your thrill.
 After all, you don’t want to drag your way down while skiing when you can wax it regularly and see the difference it makes.

-To avoid the friction and hence the resulting braking effect when you are cross-country skiing, here are some of the best ski wax kits that we recommend:
+To avoid the friction and hence the resulting braking effect when you are cross country skiing, here are some of the best ski wax kits that we recommend for cross country ski waxing:

 1. Demon Complete Basic Tune Kit with Wax